kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/04-rendering-empty-list-item.md

 }, NoteList );
 ```

-* Test with no notes you should see the `NoteListEmptyItem` Component and when you add a note you should see the notes.
-Remove the notes using the Mongo shell and they should come back
+* Test with no notes you should see the `NoteListEmptyItem` Component and when you add a note you should see the notes
+* Remove the notes using the Mongo shell and you'll see `NoteListEmptyItem` again
 </details>

 ## Write test cases for `NoteList` Component